-Mikah, Aiden, Zimzod and Rol were off-ship, handling the last fuel flights while Terin had been collecting data to get ready to work out a nav plot.
+Off-ship, Mikah, Aiden, Zimzod and Rol were handling the last fuel flights while Terin had been collecting data to get ready to work out a nav plot.
 Since breakfast, Aali had been working on measuring the correct place on the x-mail safe to put a breaching charge.
 She had to work that out because the electronic lock on the safe had beaten the cracking software Emkir had!
 Aali was taking great care because incorrectly placing the charge could destroy the cargo inside.
-Once she had that cracked Jocelynn would help them move the contents to the Coronal Flare's cargo bay.
+After she cracked that, Jocelynn would help them move the contents to the Coronal Flare's cargo bay.
 Aiden had bridge watch aboard the Flare to watch for any alarms or failing systems, supported by Fesic in engineering.

 As they worked to complete the last items before trying to jump to Inthe, Mikah commed the entire team and asked them all to make sure everything had been moved off the Hotel California.
 Zimzod confirmed that the spare parts and equipment they'd had in the cargo bay had been moved.
 They'd also moved the air-rafts from the California into the Flare's cargo bay with the pallets of supplies Zimzod had bought on Regina, their cargo lifters, the damaged cargo sealer and the naval cutter.

 During the two hours Aali worked on mapping the x-mail safe with their portable densometer, the four working to move fuel to the Flare finished up and docked with the yacht to get ready to leave.
 On the Flare's bridge, Terin had started doing his best to collect data to plot their jump.
 Eventually, Aali figured that any try to blow a hole into the safe would destroy the x-mail inside.
 She also knew they didn't have the tools needed to cut the safe open either.
 That meant they'd have to just get to Inthe and tell the Scouts where the safe was.